accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/introduction.md

 It includes 46 control criteria.

-If the repository has not been updated within 3 years to take into account new standards or technical specifications, it is possible to create your own tests in addition to existing ones.
+If the framework has not been updated within 3 years to take into account new standards or technical specifications, it is possible to create your own tests in addition to existing ones.

-This repository is published by the [Information and Press Service](https://sip.gouvernement.lu/) and distributed under license [CC-BY 3.0 LU](https://creativecommons.org/licenses/by/3.0/ read/).
+This framework is published by the [Information and Press Service](https://sip.gouvernement.lu/) and distributed under license [CC-BY 3.0 LU](https://creativecommons.org/licenses/by/3.0/read/).
 The sources are available on the GitHub repository [accessibility-luxembourg/ReferentielAccessibilitePDF](https://github.com/accessibility-luxembourg/ReferentielAccessibilitePDF).
 If a defect is found in this repository, you can create a ticket in this repository.